-Final Thoughts On Coach Baron, Who’s Next?March 8th, 2012 at 8:00 pm by Eric Murphy under From the Cheap Seats
+Final Thoughts On Coach Baron, Who’s Next?March 8th, 2012 at 8:00 pm by Eric Murphy under General Talk

 - I’ve received a couple emails from upset viewers claiming that I didn’t point out enough lowlights from the Jim Baron era.
 On the night he was let go by URI I did make mention of the good things he brought to the university but it’s all in how you want to slice it.
 He won nearly 200 games, had six 20-win seasons, graduated his players and did make it to the postseason six times.
 The problem is it was the wrong postseason.
 College sports is a bottom line business and coach Baron didn’t have even one NCAA Tournament life raft to swim too when the sharks started circling.
 My guess is that 30 years from now the Baron Era will be looked at mostly as a success but it may be a while before Rhody fans are ready to start reflecting.
 They’re still too geared up for the future of URI hoops.